University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 ## 1.1 Practical Overview

 In practice, MLST and cgMLST are often used together:
-   -  MLST first: Quick screening to identify strain types
+   -  MLST first: Quick screening to identify strain types and potential outbreaks
    - cgMLST second: High-resolution analysis of isolates of interest
    - Combined interpretation: MLST for context, cgMLST for detail